Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 # Credit
 This study has been possible with the efforts of the following persons:

-- MEd.
-Jonathan Álvarez Ariza: jalvarez@uniminuto.edu
-- MSc.
-Sergio Gónzalez Gil: segonzalez@uniminuto.edu
+- Professors: Jonathan Álvarez Ariza: jalvarez@uniminuto.edu, Sergio Gónzalez Gil: segonzalez@uniminuto.edu

-Engineering Professors
+- Students: Hansel Neira, Christian Nomesqui, Harold Chavarro

 Program of Technology in Electronics and Systems Enginnering, Corporación Universitaria Minuto de Dios-UNIMINUTO